Timesheet / Payroll Data Management

 - A group filter has been added to the Rota Day Planner.

-- Focus Enterprise: Email reports directly from report preview.
+- CWFMS: Email reports directly from report preview.

 - A Pay History sub screen can now be activated in the Employee Rules screen.